LeaVerou/lea.verou.me/2025/user-effort/index.md

 - **Browser developers** ("_user agent implementors_" in the principle) are consumers when it comes to specifications, but producers when it comes to the web platform
 - **Web developers** are consumers when it comes to the web platform, but producers when it comes to their own websites

-Even within the same tier there are producer vs consumer dynamics.
+Even within the same tier there are often producer vs consumer dynamics.
-When it comes to web development libraries, the web developers who write them are producers and the web developers who use them are consumers.
+E.g. when it comes to web development libraries, the web developers who write them are producers and the web developers who use them are consumers.

 This distinction also comes up in extensible software, where plugin authors are still consumers when it comes to the software itself, but producers when it comes to their own plugins.